lyrakisk/log-recommendation/README.md

 # Recommending Log Placement Based on Code Vocabulary
->  Reproducibility package for my Bachelor's Research Project.
+>  Reproducibility package for my BSc Research Project.

 This repository contains the code that was used to conduct my Bachelor's [Research Project](/docs/log_recommendation_paper.pdf).
 For now, the code is suitable to analyze only Java projects.